-There are so many common smartphone myths that we believe to date as “hacks” and “facts”.
+There are many common smartphone myths that everyone until now believes to be “hacks” and “facts”.
 However, these myths are not facts but rather misplaced beliefs; rot of misinformation, running so deep that even a few experts spew fallacies without realising how inaccurate they are.
 And with 4 billion phone users in the world, it’s not just absurd to believe in these phone myths but is likewise dangerous!

 Today, we are going to debunk a few common smartphone myths with the help of science, rather than tell-tales to expose myths concerning smartphones’ RAM, processor, functionality and more.

 1. If you close your background apps your phone will speed up

 We all can agree that our phones can only manage so much, and having several apps open at the same time, must be a bit of a drain.
 However, the most modern and advanced smartphones are devised to enhance foreground tasks while any number of trivial apps are serving harmlessly in the background.
 Cleaning-out background apps from time to time is a fine habit, but it won’t speed up your phone processor if you do.

 2. A bag of rice is the best option to dry your phone

 If you ever let your smartphone take a swim in a pool, there’s a good possibility it’s going to die – which is why you are recommended to carry a sack of raw rice, or so says the world.
 While rice does suck up the moisture, it only manages to absorb if the grains can touch the moisture, which they clearly can’t when the moisture is inside your firm phone.
 What’s more, you ask; the dusty rice starch can work its way through the tiny cracks and may end up causing more damage.